-Bumsuk Seo I received the B.E. and the M.C.P. degrees from the Seoul National University, Republic of Korea and the Ph.D. degree in Biogeographical modelling from the University of Bayreuth, Germany, in 2015.
-During the PhD study, I participated an international research project TERRECO between Germany and South Korea.
-Since 2015, I have been a post-doctoral researcher at Kangwon National University, South Korea (2015-2017) and IMK-IFU, KIT, Germany (2017-present).
+Bumsuk Seo received the B.E. and the M.C.P. degrees from the Seoul National University, Republic of Korea and the Ph.D. degree in Biogeographical modelling from the University of Bayreuth, Germany, in 2015.
+During the PhD study, he participated an international research project TERRECO between Germany and South Korea.
+Since 2015, he has been a post-doctoral researcher at Kangwon National University, South Korea (2015-2017) and IMK-IFU, KIT, Germany (2017-present).

 - Understanding land use dynamics under ongoing global socio-ecological changes